-Anthropology 101.
+ANTHROPOLOGY Anthropology 101.
 Introduction to Anthropology Fall, spring.
 Credit, four hours.
 Survey of the study of the human species: biocultural evolution, prehistory, language, and comparative social and cultural systems.
 Anthropology 116Q.
 Field Studies in Native American Cultures Off-campus course.
 Interim or summer.
 On demand.
 Credit, four hours.
 Prerequisite: none.
 A study of a selected Native American culture through readings in ethnology and archaeology, culminating in travel throughout the geographic area of that culture.
 An off-campus travel course with classes on campus during the preceding semester.
 Anthropology 150K.
 Cultures of Africa TBA.
 Credit, four hours.
 Introduces diverse cultures and civilizations of sub-Saharan Africa.
 Different models and intellectual traditions for thinking about African societies, as well as various genres including ethnographies, novels, and films through which African culture and history have been represented.
 Particular attention is given to kinship and social organization, gender relations, symbolism and ritual, and power and resistance.
 Anthropology 201.
-Foundations of Biological Anthropology and Archaeology Fall.
+Concepts and Methods in Biological Anthropology Fall.
 Credit, four hours.
 Prerequisite: Anthropology 101 or permission of instructor.
 Evolution of the human species, fossil populations, human variation, and primate behavior.
-Techniques of archaeological excavation and analysis, survey of the prehistoric evolution of cultures, and contemporary issues in archaeology.
-Weekly lab in biological anthropology and archaeological methods.
+Weekly lab.
 Anthropology 202.
 Foundations of Cultural Anthropology and Linguistics Spring.
 Credit, four hours.
 Prerequisite: Anthropology 101 or permission of instructor.
 Basic concepts and theories of cultural anthropology and linguistics.
 Comparative economic and political systems, social organization and the family, belief systems, and modes of communication.
 Diverse levels of sociocultural complexity, from primitive tribes to contemporary U.S. tribes.
-Anthropology 212.
-Primate Behavior Spring, alternate years.
-Credit, four hours.
-Prerequisites: Anthropology 101, 201, or permission of instructor.
-A survey of living, nonhuman primates from ecological and behavioral perspectives, with special emphasis on the behavioral biology of the human species.
 Anthropology 250.
 North American Indians Spring, alternate years.
 Credit, four hours.
 Prerequisite: Anthropology 101 or permission of instructor.
 North American Indians (native cultures of North America) covers all the major Native American groups from the Isthmus of Panama to the Arctic Circle.
 The course covers prehistoric to modern times: environmental adaptations, social customs, religion, art, and other aspects of American Indian cultures, including change resulting from contact with Europeans and the situation of Native Americans today.
+Anthropology 302.
+Primate Behavior and Ecology Spring, alternate years.
+Credit, four hours.
+Prerequisites: Anthropology 101, 201, or permission of instructor.
+A survey of living, nonhuman primates from ecological and behavioral perspectives.
 Anthropology 385R.
 Special Topics in Anthropology TBA.
 Credit, four hours.
 Prerequisites: Anthropology 101 and permission of instructor and of the chair of the History and Social Sciences Division.
 Seminar or lecture series on topics of special anthropological concern.
 May be repeated for credit when topic varies.
 Anthropology 397R.
 Directed Study TBA.
 Variable credit.
 Prerequisites: Anthropology 101 and permission of instructor.
 Independent reading and research under the direction of a faculty member.
 Students must submit for instructor approval a one-page written proposal of the work to be done.
 This course does not satisfy distribution requirements in history and social sciences.